NOTE: for the full, updated article, please go here. This is an abbreviated (and non-updated version).

 We end up at white.

 You can think of making lighter variations as adding white.
-And there are two very simple ways to add white to a color in Sketch et al:

 The Most Important Thing